 If this seems like an odd topic for a blog post, keep in mind that many seemingly ordinary household tasks that most people take for granted can be just a little different in an RV.
+Just like folks in a sticks-and-bricks house, those of us who live full-time or travel part-time in an RV have home maintenance and cleaning chores.
+However, cleaning certain parts of an RV may require different products than you are accustomed to using at home.

 What type of toilet cleaner to use is a legitimate question because an RV toilet is often made from different materials, contains different parts, and even sends its contents to a different location than a traditional toilet in a regular home.
 And the last thing we want to do is damage RV components by using the wrong cleaning products.
+So, in this post, we’re getting down to the nitty and the gritty to discuss which cleaning products are best (and safest) for your RV’s toilet and plumbing system.

 Is Regular Household Toilet Bowl Cleaner Safe for my RV Toilet?

-Be careful not to damage toilet or plumbing components, which are different in an RV than in a sticks & bricks house.
+Be careful not to damage the toilet or plumbing components, which are different in an RV than in a sticks & bricks house.

 Why Household Cleaning Chemicals Could Be Bad for Your RV Toilet